pfnet/pfio/docs/source/index.rst

 ..
-ChainerIO documentation master file, created by sphinx-quickstart on Tue Feb 12 12:17:57 2019.
+PFIO documentation master file, created by sphinx-quickstart on Tue Feb 12 12:17:57 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ChainerIO's documentation!
+Welcome to PFIO's documentation!
 =====================================

 .. toctree::